 The Carbon Neutrality and Environment Promotion Division was established in June 2021 to strengthen Toyoda Gosei's systems for promoting these efforts.
 The Environmental Committee that is central to these activities was expanded in 2019 to the Global Environmental Committee, which includes the presidents of overseas head offices, and in 2021 the Carbon Neutrality and Environmental Committee.
 The system for end-to-end efforts has been put in place as a company-wide, cross-functional project from development and design to production.
-To decarbonization over the entire lifecycle of our rubber and plastic products.
-For example, we will take on the challenge of creating cyclical mechanisms for rubber and plastic in collaboration with the plastics industry, such as using naturally derived plastics with low CO2 emissions.
+To promote sustainable activities, we are also working to create a corporate culture and personnel with a high environmental awareness.